Dylan Thomas Doyle, PhD

 Rena Zhu

-Hi I’m Rena, a final-year PhD candidate in Robotics at the Colorado School of Mines.
-My research lies at the intersection of Cognitive Science, Augmented Reality technology, and human-robot communication design.
-I'm passionate about exploring how embodied technology can be deployed not only to increase productivity but also to enhance people's lives.
-More broadly, my work examines how the deployment of technology interacts with power dynamics in society.
-At AIT, my goal is to share accessible educational content that highlights both the cutting-edge technical aspects of technology and its thought-provoking socio-technical dimensions.
+Rena is a final-year PhD candidate in Robotics at the Colorado School of Mines.
+Her research lies at the intersection of Cognitive Science, Augmented Reality technology, and human-robot communication design.
+She’s passionate about exploring how embodied technology can be deployed not only to increase productivity but also to enhance people's lives.
+More broadly, her work examines how the deployment of technology interacts with power dynamics in society.
+Rena is passionate about sharing accessible educational content that highlights both the cutting-edge technical aspects of technology and its thought-provoking socio-technical dimensions.

 Will Liem